SatcomRadio/satcomradio.github.io/docs/README.md

 ## Radios

 In the radio section you will find radios that work with satcom without complex modifications.
 It's **not** a full list of radios.
-There are many mods for other radios such as Satcom M7, TYT 9000D but the modifications are more complex and it's easier to stick to the radios listed in this website.
+There are many mods for other radios such as Wouxun KG-UVR5, Satcom M7, TYT 9000D and others
+but the modifications are more complex or they are expensive and it's easier to stick to the radios listed in this website.

 ## Transverter